Skip to Content

 The KerberosServiceKDC is used to specify the service Kerberos KDC when using cross-realm Kerberos authentication.

-This property is available for complex setups where a different realm and KDC machine are used to obtain an authentication ticket (AS request) and a service ticket (TGS request).
+In most cases, a single realm and KDC machine are used to perform the Kerberos authentication, which means that this property would not be required.
+However, the property is available for complex setups where a different realm and KDC machine are used to obtain an authentication ticket (AS request) and a service ticket (TGS request).

 KerberosTicketCache

-The full file path to an MIT Kerberos credential cache file.
+Specifies the full file path to an MIT Kerberos credential cache file.

 Data Type